Philosophy for the Apocalypse: Ancient Wisdom in a World of Lies

 Where is Marco Rubio?

-Does anybody notice anything?
+Does anyone notice anything?

 Where is he?

-Witkoff is running everything.
+Whitcoff is running everything.

 And some people, I think it was the great Douglas McGregor who said, this is viewed as Trump's New York kind of contingent.

-When I explained all of this to my friend, very, very smart woman, she looked at me like, I don't know what you're talking about.
+When I explained all of this to my friend, a very, very smart woman, she looked at me like, I don't know what you're talking about.

-I said, do you find it interesting that you have been able to amass so much feeling of resentment, resentment and anger towards Putin, and you can't even articulate slightly what the basis for this is.
+I said, do you find it interesting that you have been able to amass so much feeling of resentment, resentment and anger towards Putin and you can't even articulate slightly what the basis for this is.

-We live in a world where people don't really know what they're talking about.
+So the next rule is you must understand we live in a world where people don't really know what they're talking about.

 They don't know what they're talking about and they don't care that they don't know what they're talking about.

-I talked to somebody the other day and they said, the woman said to me, she says, well, you know, I support Israel.
+I talked to somebody the other day and they said The woman said to me, she says, well, you know, I support Israel.

 I said, well, I support Israel too.